-Discussion in 'PsychoSocial ME/CFS Research' started by Tom Kindlon, Aug 25, 2020.
+Discussion in 'Psychosomatic research - ME/CFS and Long Covid' started by Tom Kindlon, Aug 25, 2020.

 via Dr. Marc-Alexander Fluks

 Doesn't seem like they chose relevant cognitive tests.
 Or relevant participants.
 They nearly all show almost identical performance with healthy controls.
 I can't even do the easiest tasks of a profession I was highly skilled at and did for well over a decade, things I would be able to do even very drunk and was professionally trained on.
 They're clearly not testing the right things, the differences should be very obvious.

 The tests seem relatively pertinent so I assume the issue was with the participants.
 Some of the tests take nearly 1h to take and there are several of them.
 I can barely fill in a disability form asking basic questions that I know intuitively, one that a healthy person would take about 15 minutes to fill (I'm fortunate that where I live those forms are fairly short, thankfully).
 I abandon at least half of the research questionnaires I begin because they are simply too demanding, even though they actually aren't.

 That abstract has to be read really carefully - distinguishing the subgroup with CFS from the broader group with chronic fatigue or CFS after EBV.

 On objective measures, the CFS subgroup was worse than the broader group with chronic fatigue or CFS.